 Board of Advisors

-The mission of the Board of Advisors (BOA) of Penn State Law is to support and enhance Penn State Law’s vision of being one of the nation’s leading law schools, dedicated to advancing the law throughout the world and transforming lives through legal education.
+The mission of the Board of Advisors (BOA) of Penn State Law is to support and enhance Penn State Law's vision of providing legal education for a changing society.

 The BOA is an advisory, non-fiduciary body whose purpose is to provide the dean and other Penn State Law administrators and faculty members with constructive input, feedback, advice, and assistance on all areas of importance to Penn State Law.
 These areas include admissions, alumni and development, curriculum, hiring and placement of recent graduates, and any other matters deemed helpful by the dean to further the school's ability to recognize its strategic goals and objectives.